 Teaching of safe handling and injection of medications is the responsibility of the PCRM team.
-With the nursing teaching visit, and the educational materials provided, PCRM patients are able to take injectable medications with safety and confidence.
+With the nursing teaching visit, and the educational materials provided, as well as our injection teaching videos, PCRM patients are able to take injectable medications with safety and confidence.

 Further online resources are very helpful: